-The technique is important here: you’ll add the ingredients in order to a container with a bottom just wide enough to allow your immersion blender – a 2-cup glass measuring cup works perfectly.
+The technique of making avocado oil mayonnaise is important: you’ll add the ingredients in order to a container with a bottom just wide enough to allow your immersion blender – a 2-cup glass measuring cup works perfectly.
 Then you’ll put your immersion blender in the mixture, with the blender head all the way at the bottom.
 Turn the blender on at its highest speed and don’t lift it until you see the mayonnaise start to form.
 Then move the blender up, down and around until all of the oil is incorporated.
 (You can use this method to make Garlic Aioli, Sriracha Aioli and Pesto Aioli too.)
 Watch video below for a demonstration.)

 However, if the unthinkable happens and your mayonnaise breaks, don't panic; it's easy to fix.
 Put another egg yolk in a fresh bowl, whisk it and then, very slowly, whisk in the broken mixture until it starts to emulsify.
 Continue to drizzle and whisk until you have a bowl of smooth, creamy mayonnaise.